jonathanheaden/shellprofiles/emacsKeySeqs.md

 - `C-c C-c` toggle a checkbox
 - `* ` lines starting with one or more asterisks are headings
 - `- [ ]` checkboxes
+- `Shift-Tab` Cycle Expand&Compress all headings
+- `Ctrl-Tab` Cycle Expand&Compress current heading (where point is)

 ## Searching
 - `C-s` Search forward